Keystone Trackwork

 With this configuration we plan to support up to 12 trains concurrently.

 There are currently 21 Sidings on the railroad serving industries where freight cars can be spotted or picked up.
+Storage capacity is 183 Cars.

 Main Line and Bypass Siding Tracks

 There are several Mainline and Bypass tracks that also service industries.
-Trains may stop and service industries on these tracks.
+Trains may temporarily stop and service industries on these tracks.
 Keystone operating rules limit these stops to Less than Car Load (LCL) deliveries or pickups.
 Trains servicing these industries are allowed to hold the Main Line or Bypass track for at most 30 (fast) minutes per stop.

 Yards